On the dual positive cones and the algebraicity of a compact K\"ahler manifold: One-cycles in compact K ahler threefolds and the Oguiso--Peternell problem

 Assume that $a(X) = 2$.
-By Lemma~\ref{lem-redalgph}, the algebraic reduction $f : X \dto B$ of $X$ is almost holomorphic whose general fiber $F$ is an elliptic curve.
-Let $\gS$ be the irreducible component of the Douady space of $X$ containing $F$ and let
+By Lemma~\ref{lem-redalgph}, the algebraic reduction $f \colon X \dto B$ of $X$ is almost holomorphic, and its general fiber $F$ is an elliptic curve.
+Let $\gS$ be the irreducible component of the Douady space of $X$ containing $F$, and let